carlosp420/nymphalidae_diversification/MS.md

 would allow the plant lineage to escape the herbivorous pressure and diversify.
 Eventually, the butterflies would also acquire a character to overcome this barrier and radiate onto the available plant resource.
-An alternative hypothesis of herbivore diversification is the “oscillation hypothesis” (Janz, 2011) or "diffuse cospeciation" (Nyman et al. 2012) in which range expansions of plants and insects facilitate allopatric speciation and cross-colonization of insects onto related plants.
+An alternative hypothesis of herbivore diversification is the “oscillation hypothesis” [@janz2011] or "diffuse cospeciation" (Nyman et al. 2012) in which range expansions of plants and insects facilitate allopatric speciation and cross-colonization of insects onto related plants.
 This hypothesis predicts near-simultaneous diversification